UCSBCarpentry/ucsbcarpentry.github.io/community/workshops.md

-The Library's *Interdisciplinary Research Collaboratory* organizes workshops on behalf of campus constituents. * We can teach and host a variety of the curriculum from Software, Data, and Library Carpentries, and are able to secure lead Instructors for any lesson in the Carpentries curicula.
+The Library's *Interdisciplinary Research Collaboratory* organizes workshops on behalf of campus constituents. * We can teach and host a variety of the curriculum from Software, Data, and Library Carpentries, and are able to secure lead Instructors for any lesson in the Carpentries curricula.

 ## Local Workshop Policies
 - Got 5 friends?
 We will talk to you about hosting a workshop tailored to your needs.